 PA Cyber is open all year long, which gives students choices and flexibility.
 Students in grades K-7 are required to complete 900 hours of instruction, and students in grades 8-12 are required to complete 990 hours of instruction.
 We recommend that approximately one hour be spent on each subject per day, which is about five hours per day.
 Each student is required to attend school 180 days per year.

-The progress of a student is monitored by the student's Instructional Supervisor (IS) on a weekly basis.
+The progress of a student is monitored by the student's Academic Advisor and teachers.
 The way it is monitored greatly depends on the type of curriculum that is chosen at the time of enrollment; however, you and your child will be able to see any grades for work submitted at any time via the Internet.

 PA Cyber is committed to providing the resources that each student will need in order to reach his or her full potential educationally, creatively, and personally.
 Each student is provided with a computer, multi-purpose printer, high speed internet connection, curriculum, textbooks, technical support, and a Pennsylvania certified teacher who monitors each student's progress.